-2017 2017 8,000 102,000 49 provisions.
+Completion Year 2017 2017 2017 8,000 Complete Streets 102,000 15,000 Funding 47 provisions.
 The project will also include landscaping and will also help slow vehicles down before entering a busy pedestrian area.
-The project at this one intersection will pedestrian crossing signs with push buttons at existing include design and construction of bulbouts, curb and gutters, sidewalks, ADA ramps and storm drainage some street aesthetics as it is the entrance to our Install Rectangular Rapid Flashing Beacon (RRFB) business district.
+The project at this one intersectlon will pedestrian crossing signs with push buttons at existing This location is at the start of the business district and inventory of existing facilities, and identifying network nclude design and construction of bulbouts, curb and Preparation of a Pedestrian and Bicycle Plan including gutters, sidewalks, ADA ramps and storm drainage some street aesthetics as it is the entrance to our Install Rectangular Rapid Flashing Beacon (RRFB) deficiencies and proposed improvements. crosswalk at SR 903 and Denny Avenue.
+Description business district.
 SR 903 & Peoh Ave.
-Pedestrian Pedestrian Crosswalk Signage SR 903 and Denny Avenue Crossing Safety Project inventory of existing facilities, and identifying network deficiencies and proposed improvements.
+Pedestrian Pedestrian Crosswalk Signage Pedestrian and Bicycle Plan SR 903 and Denny Avenue Proposed Work Item Crossing Safety Project